 Nursing Courses

 This course introduces the art and science of nursing.
-The philosophy, mission, vision, and values of the nursing program are explicated to help students develop an understanding of issues in the nursing profession.
-Emphasis is on history, trends, and socio-cultural influences on the practice of nursing.
-The Institute of Medicine (IOM) core competencies for health professions education are examined.
-Students are exposed to basic elements of nursing practice with a focus on developing critical thinking skills
+The philosophy, mission, vision, and values of the nursing program are introduced to help students develop an understanding of the nursing profession.
+Emphasis is on history, trends, professionalism, communication, ethics and social justice in healthcare and nursing.
+This course will include commonly used medical vocabulary and terms and an introduction to the nursing process.
+Students will establish a foundation for nursing practice by developing critical thinking skills and clinical judgment.

-NUR 3010 HEALTH ASSESSMENT ACROSS THE LIFESPAN (3 credits)
+NUR 3010 HEALTH ASSESSMENT ACROSS THE LIFESPAN (3)

 This course introduces the knowledge and skills required to perform a systematic examination of a healthy adult and to document the findings.
 Focus is on conducting a comprehensive and focused physical, behavioral, psychological, spiritual, socioeconomic, and environmental assessment using developmentally and culturally appropriate approaches.
 Health assessment is framed through the use of the nursing process.
 Class (2 credits), Lab (1 credit).